Zoe34/time-travel/README.md

 - The app was named time-travel22
 - The location was set to Europe before the app was created
 - The python and node.js buildpacks were added and saved
+- This project has no CREDS files, so no Config Vars were set
 - In the Deploy section the deployment was connected to GitHub
 - The repository was searched by name and connected to Heroku
 - The project was manually deployed